I’m a tradie. What tax deductions can I claim?

 - Did you pay for it yourself?

-- I was not reimbursed for the cost by anyone else (and not reimbursed by a company)?
+- You were not reimbursed for the cost by anyone or your employer?

 Not sure?
 Talk to your tax agent about it and be honest with them.
 Their job is to help you with this!
 (Etax.com.au is a registered agent and we help thousands of tradies every year.)

 The ATO can spot fake or “inflated” tax deductions from miles away.
 They are incredibly good at this and they’re getting better at it.
-They have powerful new tools to check up on taxpayers and they can check your “private” details – including bank account transactions.
+Powerful new tools help to check up on taxpayers and they can check your “private” details – including bank account transactions.
 It’s important to claim real deductions only – items you paid for and that are directly related to your work.

 If you are caught out claiming items you didn’t pay for, that your company paid for, or that you can’t prove with a receipt, the result can be painful: The ATO will demand pay-back and they might investigate your tax returns from previous years as well.